 The court features a large stain painting of a photograph of Santa Clara University’s iconic Mission Church.
 Tinker Hatfield, NIKE’s vice president for design and special projects, designed the floor, which is believed to be the first of its kind.
 No known playing surface incorporates an image of a campus building in its design.

 NIKE, as part of its multi-year agreement with the department of athletics, also assisted in the design of a style change and logo enhancement, which was unveiled in January 2016.
 The style change is a classic, collegiate look to better promote the Santa Clara Athletics brand.

-Aided by the report from the Presidential Commission on Intercollegiate Athletics, a template that shows Santa Clara University’s commitment to athletics, Baumgartner was able to increase sport budgets and department staffing during her first two years.
+Aided by the report from the Presidential Commission on Intercollegiate Athletics, a template that shows Santa Clara University’s commitment to athletics, Baumgartner was able to increase sport budgets and department staffing.

 Baumgartner arrived to Syracuse in 2011 after a 17-year tenure at the University of Oregon, where she was as an administrator and head women’s golf coach.
 In her role as the executive senior associate athletics director and senior woman administrator (SWA), roles she assumed in 2009, Baumgartner assisted the with the daily operation and management of the 19-sport department, assisted with strategic planning, budget management, and personnel departments.
 She was the sport supervisor for men’s and women’s basketball, baseball, softball, women’s soccer, women’s volleyball, women’s lacrosse, men’s and women’s golf, men’s and women’s tennis, and acrobatics and tumbling.